ltketola/full-stack-open-pokedex/README.md

 # Full Stack open CI/CD

-This repository is used for the CI/CD module of the Full stack open course
+This repository is used for the CI/CD module (part11) of the Helsinki OpenUni Full Stack Open 2020 MOOC-course.
+The main repository for the course is [fullstackopen](https://github.com/ltketola/fullstackopen).

-Fork the repository to complete course exercises

 ## Commands